Admission Frequently Asked Questions

 What should I expect at the audition?

 Auditions include a ballet and then a modern technique class.
 All candidates, regardless of major, are required to take both classes.
 Only those auditioning for the ballet major or either major will take the pointe component of the ballet class.
-After the classes there will be a brief break, and then each applicant will have an interview and an opportunity to perform the solo(s) submitted with their application.
+After the classes there will be a brief break, and then each applicant will perform the solo(s) submitted with their application for a faculty panel.

 Candidates will be assigned appointments for their interview/solo portion of their audition.
-If you are applying for consideration as either a ballet or modern dance major, you will perform both of your solos.
-Time slots for individual sessions will be scheduled between 2:00 p.m. and 4:30 p.m. assigned upon audition confirmation.
-The audition process will conclude between 2:30 p.m. and 5:00 p.m. depending on your individual appointment.
+If you are applying for consideration in both the ballet or modern dance major tracks, you will perform both of your solos (classical variation plus a contemporary solo).
+Time slots for individual sessions will be scheduled between 2:00p.m. and 4:30p.m. assigned upon audition confirmation.
+The audition process will conclude between 2:30p.m. and 5:00p.m. depending on your individual appointment.

 May I come and take classes to see if TCU is right for me?

-If you are interested in visiting us, please contact our office by emailing us firstname.lastname@example.org to let us know you are coming prior to confirming your TCU visit.
-If you are attending one of the general TCU sessions offered by the Office of Admission, we will work with them ensuring your experience includes a tour of the SCCD.
+If you are interested in visiting us, please contact our office by emailing us email@example.com to let us know you are coming prior to confirming your TCU visit.
+If you are attending one of the general TCU sessions offered by the Office of Admission, please let us know that you have been in communication with TCU Admissions so that we can work with them to ensure your experience includes a tour of the SCCD.
 We would like you to view classes and meet our students and faculty.
-By contacting us at least 3-4 weeks prior to your expected visit – we can make arrangements for you to take classes with our majors.
-We extend this privilege to current high school juniors and seniors and, in special circumstances, high school sophomores in their spring semester.

 I would like to take classes but cannot get to TCU before my audition.
 May I take a class the day before my audition?